 Definition 16.26.
 The set of partial recursive functions is the smallest set of partial functions from the natural numbers to the natural numbers (of various arities) containing zero, successor, and projections, and closed under composition, primitive recursion, and unbounded search.

-Of course, some of the partial recursive functions will happen to be total, i.e., defined for every argument.
+happen to be total, i.e., defined for every argument.